docpad-archive/documentation/01-start/04-begin.html.md

 ## Getting the benefits of Pre-Processors
 Pre-Processors are amazing things.
-They allow us to write documents in one language (the source language), but export them to a different language (the target language).
-This is extremely beneficial as you always get to use the syntax that you enjoy, instead of the syntax that you are forced to work with - but most importantly, pre-processors usually offer you more robust and clean functionality than the target language supports out of the box, allowing you to make use of modern developers while still working with old languages.
+They allow us to write documents in one language (the “source language”), but export them to a different language (the “target language”).

+This allows you to write code in a much friendlier syntax, instead of restricting you to the syntaxes that browsers expect.
+But more importantly, pre-processors often provide powerful features that don’t exist in the target language, allowing you to code with powerful tools while still producing the older languages that browsers understand.

 ### Using Markdown, a HTML Pre-Processor
-Open the About Page we created earlier (`documents/about.html`).
-HTML's verbose syntax is terrible for writing content that is more text than markup (e.g. articles, comments, etc).
-Fortunately, [Markdown](http://daringfireball.net/projects/markdown/) ([one of the many HTML Pre-Processors available to us](/docpad/plugins)) is to the rescue!
+Open the About page you created earlier (`documents/about.html`).

+HTML’s verbose syntax is cumbersome for writing content that’s more text than markup (e.g. articles, comments, etc.).
+Fortunately, [Markdown](http://daringfireball.net/projects/markdown/) ([one of many HTML pre-processors available](/docpad/plugins)) comes to the rescue!

-With Markdown, we can update our About Page's content to become:
+With Markdown, you can update your About page to the following:

 ``` markdown
 I like long walks on the beach. **Plus I rock at DocPad!**
 ```

+**This will produce the same result.**

-Which gives us the same result, but with all the benefits of Markdown.
-Now, just like all rendering engines, we have to:
+But remember: as with all rendering engines, you’ll need to:

-1. Indicate the rendering we want to perform - so rename `about.html` to `about.html.md` to indicate we want to render from Markdown to HTML
+1. **Indicate the rendering we want to perform.** Rename `about.html` to `about.html.md`.
-1. Install the plugin that can do the rendering - so to install the [Marked Markdown Plugin](/plugin/marked) we'll run `docpad install marked`
+1. **Install the renderer plugin.** Run `docpad install marked` to install the [Marked Markdown Plugin](/plugin/marked).

-Sweet, you're now ready to rock the house with Markdown.
+Sweet.
+Now you’re now ready to rock the house with Markdown.

-### Using Stylus, a CSS Pre-Processor
+### Using Stylus, a CSS pre-processor
-Open the Stylesheet document we created earlier (`documents/styles/style.css`).
-CSS really hasn't come that far over the years, it has absolutely no abstractions available to us, making it incredibly redundant and painful to write.
-Fortunately, [Stylus](http://learnboost.github.com/stylus/) ([one of the many CSS Pre-Processors available to us](/docpad/plugins)) is to the rescue!
+Open the stylesheet document you created earlier (`documents/styles/style.css`).

+CSS really hasn’t come that far over the years.
+It has absolutely no abstractions, making it incredibly redundant and painful to write.
+Fortunately, [Stylus](http://learnboost.github.com/stylus/) ([one of many CSS pre-processors available](/docpad/plugins)) comes to the rescue!

-Using Stylus, we can update our stylesheet's content to become:
+With Stylus, you can update your stylesheet to the following:

 ``` stylus
 h1
 	color: red
 ```

+**This will produce the same result.**

-Which gives us the same result, but with all the benefits of Stylus.
-Now, just like all rendering engines, we have to:
+But remember: as with all rendering engines, you’ll need to:

-1. Indicate the rendering we want to perform - so rename `style.css` to `style.css.styl` to indicate we want to render from Stylus to CSS
+1. **Indicate the rendering we want to perform.** Rename `style.css` to `style.css.styl`.
-1. Install the plugin that can do the rendering - so to install the [Stylus Plugin](/plugin/stylus) we'll run `docpad install stylus`
+1. **Install the renderer plugin.** Run `docpad install stylus` to install the [Stylus Plugin](/plugin/stylus).

-Sweet, you're now ready to rock the house with Stylus.
+Sweet.
+Now you’re now ready to rock the house with Stylus.

 ### Using CoffeeScript, a JavaScript Pre-Processor
 Open the JavaScript document we created earlier (`documents/scripts/script.js`).

-Sometimes people can get a quite annoyed with JavaScript's verboseness, and very annoyed when they forget a comma somewhere and their entire app breaks.
-Fortunately, [CoffeeScript](http://coffeescript.org/) ([one of the many JavaScript Pre-Processors available to us](/docpad/plugins)) is to the rescue!
+Sometimes, people get annoyed with JavaScript's verbosity.
+Sometimes they get *very* annoyed their entire app breaks because they forgot a comma somewhere.
+Fortunately, [CoffeeScript](http://coffeescript.org/) ([one of many JavaScript pre-processors available](/docpad/plugins)) comes to the rescue!

-Using CoffeeScript, we can update our script's content to become:
+With CoffeeScript, you can update your script to the following:

 ``` coffeescript
 $("body").hide().fadeIn(1000)
 ```

+**This will produce the same result.**

-Which gives us the same result, but with all the benefits of CoffeeScript.
-Now, just like all rendering engines, we have to:
+But remember: as with all rendering engines, you’ll need to:

-1. Indicate the rendering we want to perform - so rename `script.js` to `script.js.coffee` to indicate we want to render from CoffeeScript to JavaScript
+1. **Indicate the rendering we want to perform**.
+Rename `script.js` to `script.js.coffee`.
-1. Install the plugin that can do the rendering - so to install the [CoffeeScript Plugin](/plugin/coffeescript) we'll run `docpad install coffeescript`
+1. **Install the renderer plugin.** Run `docpad install coffeescript` to install the [CoffeeScript Plugin](/plugin/coffeescript).

-Sweet, you're now ready to rock the house with CoffeeScript.
+Sweet.
+Now you’re ready to rock the house with CoffeeScript.